 The signs of a good shaykh vs a fake shaykh

-In Knowledge and Wisdom, Imam ‘Abdullah bin ‘Alawi al-Haddad described the 4 types of people upon whose virtue and righteousness the proper working of the world depends.
+In Knowledge and Wisdom, Imam ‘Abdullah bin ‘Alawi al-Haddad (d.1720) described the 4 types of people upon whose virtue and righteousness the proper working of the world depends.

 The men of the world are four.
 And on their righteousness and integrity revolves the righteousness and integrity of the world.